Ishit-Parikh/AI-Reddit-BrainRot/README.md

-# FRBV Content Generation Pipeline
+# Brain Rot Content Generation Pipeline

 🎬 An automated pipeline for generating AI-powered stories with audio narration, video backgrounds, and professional subtitles.